UX / UI design

 Where is our team located?

 Our company is headquartered in Wrocław, Poland, and has offices in the USA (Rochester, NY) and Canada (Toronto, ON).
-The team works majorly from these locations - with a few people working fully remotely from other cities.
+Most of our development team is based in Wrocław, with a few people working remotely from other cities.
+Poland is known to be an excellent IT talent hub, and Wrocław, as one of its major cities, is a go-to place for companies looking for software development partners.
 If you'd like to meet our team, head to our About page.
 You can also drop us a message to get to know more about particular roles and see detailed profiles.